joshmarinacci/canvasdeepdive-book/2014/lecture2.md

 ### Charts with SVG and D3

 ## What is SVG?

 Building a chart with Canvas was pretty easy.
 We did a bit of math and drew some shapes.
 But we didn't have animation.
 We didn’t have interaction.
-We didn't handle UI.
+We didn't handle UI events.
 And there were lots of hard coded values.
 What would happen if we get more data values, or if the values exceed the range we planned for?
 We could fix all of these things by hand with more code, or we could use technologies that handle these things for us: SVG and D3

-Just like canvas, SVG is a box in the web page.
+Just like Canvas, SVG is a box in the web page.
 The difference is that we can put shapes directly inline.
 Here's an SVG box with a rectangle and circle inside.